It Takes a Village Idiot, and I Married One: Cultural references

 In the episode's opening scene, the Griffins are traveling to Quagmire's cabin in the woods; Peter notes that it will be a better vacation than when they appeared in the American game show The Price Is Right pricing game Cliff Hangers.
 Cleveland is also shown playing the pricing game Plinko.
-As Stewie and Brian decide to go berry-picking in the forest, actor Don Most slowly rises from the fog nearby as a chorus sings about his role as Ralph on the ABC sitcom Happy Days to the melody of the title song from Brigadoon.
+As Stewie and Brian decide to go berry-picking in the forest, actor Don Most slowly rises from the fog nearby as a chorus sings about his role as Ralph on the ABC sitcom Happy Days.

 Having lost their hair from the lake's pollution, the Griffins are at home wearing powdered wigs, an effect that compels Stewie to play several classical compositions on a harpsichord, including those by Joseph Haydn and Georg Friedrich Handel, with Peter appearing as Antonio Salieri.
 The scene is a reference to the 1984 film Amadeus.

 Preparing for Quahog's upcoming mayoral election, both Lois and incumbent Mayor Adam West participate in a debate hosted by Quahog 5 News.
 As Lois begins her second response, after first running out of time, she uses the September 11 attacks and Jesus to form her answers.
 The crowd reacts positively to her answers, with a live-action clip of "The Crying Girl" from season six of the American reality show American Idol also appearing on screen.
 Once Lois is elected, Brian mentions Lois' ability to connect with the citizens of Quahog, just as Disney is able to connect with their audience, with the 2004 film Home on the Range being shown.
 Going on to propose a "modest tax increase" to pay for the cleanup of the local lake, Lois resorts to fear tactics, by stating that Adolf Hitler and the Legion of Doom are planning to assassinate Jesus, using the lake as their base.

 Abusing his wife's power as mayor, Peter begins by rerouting the city's electricity, causing rolling blackouts.
 When Brian questions Peter's actions, Peter reveals that he's been using the power to reanimate actor Jim Varney's corpse (he'd actually wanted to bring back actor and Saturday Night Live alumnus John Belushi).

 Horror-movie legend Jason Voorhees from the Friday the 13th movie series appeared twice in this episode, carrying his trademark blood-drenched machete.
 First, Quahog news reporter Tricia Takanawa is interviewing him by the lake, during which he kills two bathing-suit-clad women.
 The scene references Camp Crystal Lake, Jason's traditional haunt.
 Later he appears as the boss of the store where Lois tries to buy her expensive coat; he threatens to kill his employee if she "screws up."